MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-azure-sdk/stop-start-virtual-machine.md

 # Use Azure SDKs to manage a virtual machine.

-Use the Azure SDKs to create, manage, and delete an Azure virtual machine.
+Use Azure SDK to stop, start, and list virtual machines.

 ## Set up your development environment